Skip to content

 Component Availability

-The public EOD mission appears across Active Duty, Air National Guard, and Air Force Reserve on the Air Force recruiting site.
-Officer billet structure is smaller and less public, so component opportunities should be verified case by case.
+The public EOD mission appears across Active Duty, Air National Guard, and Air Force Reserve components.
+EOD capability at Guard units supports both state emergency response and federal mission requirements.
+Officer billet structure in reserve components is smaller and less publicly documented than the enlisted side, so availability should be verified with the specific unit.

 Civilian Integration